pranjalkatiyar/vidflix/README.md

 # **Vidflix**
->Checkout branch "React-View" for frontend only Vidflix with React Redux
+>Checkout branch "React-View" for frontend only Vidflix with React

 ## **Quick Links**